M.Ed. in Kinesiology—Athletic Training

 You must be a graduate of a CAATE-accredited professional athletic training program in order to be eligible for BOC certification.
 For more information on accreditation of entry-level athletic training educational programs please visit the website of the Commission on Accreditation of Athletic Training Education.

-The deadline for receipt of applications is February 1 of each year, however applications will begin to be reviewed after January 1 on a rolling admissions basis until we have filled our class for the upcoming year.
+February 1 for the first review of applications.
+Applications will be accepted until June 1 on a space-available basis.
+Applications will begin to be reviewed after January 1 on a rolling admissions basis until we have filled our class for the upcoming year.
 Applicants are strongly encouraged to submit their applications prior to January 1.

 Students complete 36 hours of coursework during the 13-month, intensive program.
 All courses provide advanced instruction related to Athletic Training and are taught by athletic training faculty for athletic training students.
 Courses are designed to meet the six post-professional core competencies of: 1) evidence-based practice, 2) interprofessional education and collaborative practice, 3) quality improvement, 4) healthcare informatics, 5) professionalism, and 6) patient-centered care.
 Formal coursework is taken during the initial summer of the program as well as during the fall and spring semesters.
 Students use the final summer to complete their thesis requirements.